Kate Middleton safely delivers royal couple's third child

 Kate’s last engagement ahead of the birth was on March 22 when she and William attended a number of events in London to celebrate the Commonwealth ahead of a meeting of its leaders last week.

-Mary, Alice, and Victoria are among the favourite names with bookmakers if the baby is a girl, while Albert, Arthur and Fred are the favourites for a boy.
+Mary, Alice, and Victoria were among the favourite names with bookmakers if the baby was a girl, while Albert, Arthur and Fred were the favourites for a boy.

-The baby will be born at the private Lindo wing of St Mary’s, where maternity packages cost in the region of 6,000 pounds ($8,400).
+The baby was born at the private Lindo wing of St Mary’s, where maternity packages cost in the region of 6,000 pounds ($8,400).
 William, 35, was born at the same hospital to the late Princess Diana in 1982.

-In keeping with tradition, the official announcement of the birth will be made by placing a notice on an easel in the forecourt of the queen’s London home, Buckingham Palace.

 William and Kate met as students at St Andrews University in Scotland.
 They got married in a pageant-packed ceremony at Westminster Abbey in April 2011 and have since become well-known across the global stage.